Templating with LibreOffice¶

 In our example python code we have a dataset that contains a list of items.
 This list itself is named “items” and we want to iterate on all the items.

-We should add a for loop using an hyperlink.
+We should add a for loop using an hyperlink or an input field.

-Every control structure must be added to you document using a specially formatted hyperlink:
+Every control structure must be added to you document using an input field:

 Here is an example setup:

 Every control structure must be closed by a corresponding closing tag.
-In our case we must insert a “/for” hyperlink:
+In our case we must insert a “/for” input field: